WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Serial/UART

 Meadow now has Serial/UART support!

-[TTL, you'll need an adapter for industrial and old school RS-232]
+Check out the new [UART guide](/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/) for all the details!

 ### SPI + I2C Fixes